Doctor insights on:

 About 10%: It was felt that malignancies of bowel i.e. rectal polyps accumulate mutations to go from adenomatous polyps to malignant polyps to cancer it now appears that about 10% of such lesions will progress to cancer.
 In bowel adjacent to malignancy, most normal appearing mucosal cells produce cancer protein having undergone genotypic changes.
 These cells eventually lead to new Ca's. in bowel. ...Read more

-you cant.: It has to be examined by md preferably a surgeon and by looking inside with scope it can be determined. ...Read more
+You cant.: It has to be examined by md preferably a surgeon and by looking inside with scope it can be determined. ...Read more

 Which tests are considered "routine" when trying to diagnose rectal and anal problems?
-I have had a colonoscopy, i had a few polyps and inter.
+I have had a colonoscopy, I had a few polyps and inter.
 Hemmorh

 Colonoscopy is it!: For common rectal or anal problems such as rectal bleeding or pain, a full colonoscopy is commonly "routine" at age 53.
 Depending upon the symptoms, a simple anoscopy or rigid or flexible sigmoidoscopy might be recommended.
 Importantly' rectal bleeding should never be attributed to hemorrhoids without an endoscopic exam to document hemorrhoids or, more importantly, rule out a malignancy. ...Read more

-My sister is 5 yrs older than me. last year she had to have rectal polyps removed. what are the chances I should have this done as well.
+My sister is 5 yrs older than me.
+Last year she had to have rectal polyps removed.
+What are the chances I should have this done as well.
 I am experiencing the same issues she was having at the time.
 She has since been diagnosed with IBS.
 I get horrib